yenyang/Water_Features_BepInEx/README.md

 Option to change the global damping value.

 ### Saving
-The mod always resets all water sources including the custom ones in a manner that can be loaded safely without the mod, so that the mod can be removed at any time.
+Before saving, the mod always resets all water sources including the custom ones in a manner that can be loaded safely without the mod, so that the mod can be removed at any time.

 ### Additional Features in the Settings
 Adjust the global evaporation rate which can be helpful with Detention and Retention basins.